GiangNguyen1207/screp/README.md

 - on Emulator: [run from Android Studio menu](https://developer.android.com/studio/run/emulator): Not recommended as the app has step count sensor and bluetooth feature, which are not optimized or available on emulator
 - on Hardware device: [run from Android Studio](https://developer.android.com/studio/run/device): Android phones with API >= 26 are recommended.

-In case of running issue: Navigate to top menu in Xcode: `File > Invalidate Caches`, or clean and rebuild the project.
+In case of running issue: Navigate to top menu in Android Studio: `File > Invalidate Caches`, or clean and rebuild the project.

 ## Resources